percona/percona-server/doc/source/performance/threadpool.rst

 Handling of Long Network Waits
 ==============================

 Certain types of workloads (large result sets, BLOBs, slow clients) can have longer waits on network I/O (socket reads and writes).
 Whenever server waits, this should be communicated to the Thread Pool, so it can start new query by either waking a waiting thread or sometimes creating a new one.
-This implementation has been ported from |MariaDB| patch `MDEV-156 <https://mariadb.atlassian.net/browse/MDEV-156>`_.
+This implementation has been ported from MariaDB patch `MDEV-156 <https://mariadb.atlassian.net/browse/MDEV-156>`_.

 Version Specific Information
 ============================

  * :rn:`5.7.10-1`
-    ``Thread Pool`` feature ported from |Percona Server| 5.6.
+    ``Thread Pool`` feature ported from Percona Server for MySQL 5.6.

 .. _tuning: